-- Travel waterproof changing mat – A must when you go out of the house.
+- Travel waterproof diaper changing mat – A must when you go out of the house.

-Diaperchanging table or diaper changing pad – OPTIONAL If you’re planning to just change your baby’s diaper on the bed then just use the travel waterproof changing mat.
+Diaperchanging table – OPTIONAL If you’re planning to just change your baby’s diaper on the bed then just use the travel waterproof changing mat.
 But it can be a bit tiring on your back, especially when you have to do it several times a day and believe me, you’d be bending over a dozen times a day so your choice.
 So I highly recommend getting a diaper changing table or at least, get a crib with a its own diaper changing pad.

 - Kimono style tops – optional but surprisingly, I found this very convenient and easy to dress and undress my baby with.
 Buy 10 pcs or more.
 Yes, that’s how many you’ll need.
 I remember there was a time when my I had to change my baby’s clothes for the seventh time for just one day because she puked then I had to give her a bath, then she puked again, cleaned her up again, did a

 poonami, then she had a leakeddiaper and so on so you’ll really need more.
 Short sleevedonesies – you can buy more of these or mix it up with the Kimono style tops.
 I highly, highly recommend this as well, especially if you’re baby does a lot of “poonami.”
 They’re really easy to remove, to avoid diaper changing fails.
 Long sleevedonesie or zippered romper – for cold weather/ air conditionedrooms.
 Buy 14 if you want to use it daily.

-- Velcro or zippered SwaddleMe – This is a total newborn game changer and I wished I bought more of these instead of those stupid muslin wraps they’re recommending to wrap babies in when they needed to be swaddled.
+- Velcro or zippered SwaddleMe – This is a total newborn game changer!
+I wished I bought more of these instead of those stupid muslin wraps they’re recommending to wrap babies in when they needed to be swaddled.
 I think I cried tears of joy when I finally realized how helpful this was in making my baby sleep.
 You can also choose the one below:

 - Mittens – buy those with an elastic, velcro strap or something that your baby won’t easily remove.
 Buy at least 10 because you’d think you’d only need one for the day but they might puke on it, suck on it so much it becomes disgustingly wet, dipped it in their

-- Hat – for going out.
+- Hat – OPTIONAL – for going out.
 Buy maybe 2 or 3?
 Depends on how many times you’d be going out in a week.
-Personally, though, the weather is too hot here to wear a hat but they looked cute in the pictures.

 - Cute clothes – Again, depends on how many times you’d be going out in a week.
 But again, consider its functionality.